tdavis0831/final-project/README.md

 * Google Maps API

 ## About the Developer
-Jacqueline Huynh is a software developer living in the NYC area.
+Tasha Davis is a software developer living in the NYC area.